mlan/docker-postfix-amavis/README.md

 # Usage

 Often you want to configure Postfix and its components.
 There are different methods available to achieve this.
-You can use the environment variables described below set in the shell before creating the container.
-These environment variables can also be explicitly given on the command line when creating the container.
-They can also be given in an `docker-compose.yml` file, see below.
+Many aspects can be configured using [environment variables](#environment-variables) described below.
+These environment variables can be explicitly given on the command line when creating the container.
+They can also be given in an `docker-compose.yml` file, see the [docker compose example](#docker-compose-example) below.
 Moreover docker volumes or host directories with desired configuration files can be mounted in the container.
 And finally you can `docker exec` into a running container and modify configuration files directly.

-If you want to test the image you can start it using the destination domain `example.com` and table mail boxes for info@example.com and abuse@example.com using the shell command below.
+You can start a `mlan/postfix-amavis` container using the destination domain `example.com` and table mail boxes for info@example.com and abuse@example.com by issuing the shell command below.

 ```bash
 docker run -d --name mta --hostname mx1.example.com -e MAIL_BOXES="info@example.com abuse@example.com" -p 127.0.0.1:25:25 mlan/postfix-amavis
 ```

+One convenient way to test the image is to clone the [github](https://github.com/mlan/docker-postfix-amavis) repository and run the [demo](#demo) therein, see below.

 ## Docker compose example